 The ease at which a pigment wets and disperses depends on whether you have an inorganic or organic pigment.
 Inorganic pigments have larger particle, less surface area, and are usually water loving or hydrophilic.
 This makes them easy to disperse just with water and acrylic emulsion but a small amount of Orotan 731 K or similar surfactant mix will make breaking up agglomerations smoother.

-Add Acrylic Medium
+Step 3: Add Acrylic Medium

 After all agglomerations have been removed from the dispersion, use the pallet knife to add an equal volume of acrylic medium to pigment mound.
 Stir well until well mixed and all whiteness from acrylic medium is gone.
 Take a tiny drop and spread on some scrap paper.
 Look for any speckles or granules in the streaks.
 If needed mull the paint.
 But be mindful that acrylic dries quickly and you might end up mulling dried paint into your final product.
 Do not mull more than 10 minutes to avoid this pitfall.

-Test By Making Paint Swatches
+Step 4: Test by Making Paint Swatches

 Paint a full mass-tone swatch on a top corner of sketch bookamd label with pigment name and color Index number if you know it.
 For example, pyrrole red is ”Pigment Red # 254”.
 Write that down in case you need to cross reference later.
 Also make notes of portions or characteristics of the paint to help you with future experimentation.